-James C. Ho is a partner in the Dallas office of Gibson Dunn & Crutcher.
-He has over a decade of government experience, most recently as the Solicitor General of Texas, the State’s chief appellate litigator.
+James C. Ho is a partner in the Dallas office of Gibson, Dunn & Crutcher, and co-chair of the firm’s Appellate and Constitutional Law practice group.
+He has over a decade of government experience, most recently as Solicitor General of Texas and as Chief Counsel to U.S. Senator John Cornyn.

 Government and Public Service Experience

-As the Solicitor General of Texas, Mr. Ho represented Texas in its most difficult appeals and constitutional disputes.
-He received three Supreme Court Best Brief Awards from the National Association of Attorneys General, and he is the only state solicitor general in the nation to be invited by the Court to express the views of a state.
+As Solicitor General of Texas, the state’s chief appellate and Supreme Court litigator, Mr. Ho represented Texas in its most difficult appeals and constitutional disputes.
+He received three Supreme Court Best Brief Awards from the National Association of Attorneys General.
+He is the only state solicitor general in U.S. Supreme Court history to be invited to express the views of a state.

-Mr. Ho has also served in all three branches of the federal government.
-On Capitol Hill, he was named one of the best 35 Congressional aides under 35 by The Hill, for his service as chief counsel to Senator John Cornyn and to the Senate Judiciary Subcommittees on the Constitution and Immigration.
-At the Justice Department, he helped lead the Civil Rights Division, and then worked at the Office of Legal Counsel, where he advised White House and other senior officials on constitutional and other complex legal issues.
-He also served as a law clerk for Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit and Justice Clarence Thomas of the U.S. Supreme Court.
+Mr. Ho has also served with distinction in all three branches of the federal government, including stints at the Senate Judiciary Committee, the Justice Department, and the U.S. Supreme Court.
+He served as chief counsel to Senator John Cornyn and the Subcommittees on the Constitution and Immigration, and was named one of the best 35 Congressional aides under 35 by The Hill.
+He helped lead the Civil Rights Division of the Justice Department during the first year of the George W. Bush Administration.
+At the Office of Legal Counsel, he advised White House and other Administration officials on constitutional and other complex legal issues, earning the Medal for Exceptional Civilian Service from the Office of the Secretary of Defense.
+He also served as a law clerk for Justice Clarence Thomas of the U.S. Supreme Court, and Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.

-His record of public service also includes appointments to numerous boards and commissions, including the Federal Judicial Evaluation Committee, the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas, the Continuity of Government Commission, and the U.S. delegation to the United Nations Committee on the Elimination of Racial Discrimination.
-Before law school, he was a legislative aide to State Senator Quentin Kopp.
+His record of public service also includes appointments to various boards and commissions.
+Mr. Ho is vice chair of the Federal Judicial Evaluation Committee, established by U.S. Senators John Cornyn and Ted Cruz to evaluate appointments to the federal bench and U.S. Attorney in Texas.
+He has also served on the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas, the Texas Supreme Court Historical Society Board of Trustees, the Continuity of Government Commission, and the U.S. delegation to the United Nations Committee on the Elimination of Racial Discrimination.
+Before law school, he was a legislative aide to California State Senator Quentin Kopp.

 Other Background Information